Signal for Help Responder at Work

-When you Become a Signal for Help Responder at Work, employees in your workplace will learn:
+When you Become a Workplace Signal for Help Responder, you will learn:

-- How to recognize that a coworker might be dealing with abuse
+- How to recognize that a colleague, member, or client might be dealing with abuse

 - What to say or do to support a coworker who discloses abuse

-- Where to refer survivors in your workplace to helpful and reliable support services at work or in their community
+- Where to refer survivors to helpful and reliable support services at work or in their community

 Ready to get started?